billabear/docs/docs/user/subscriptions/cancellation.md

 ---
-title: Subscription Cancellation
+title: Subscription Cancellation Flow
-sidebar_label: Cancellation
+sidebar_label: Cancellation Flow
 sidebar_position: 2
 ---
 The cancellation of a subscription can be done programattically via the API.
 Or it can be done manually via the web dashboard.